SumZer0-git/EDAPGui/readme.md

     the autodocking to work.
 If a settlement is targetted or target is obscured you will end up being kicked out of SC via "Dropped Too Close" or "Dropping from Orbital Cruise" (however, no damage to ship), throttle will be set to Zero and exit SC Assist.
-Otherwise, when the 'PRESS [J] DISENGAGE' appears the SC Assist will drop you out of SC and attempt request docking (after traveling closer to the Station), if docking granted it will put throttle to zero and the autodocking computer will take over.
-Once docked it will auto-refuel and go into StarPort Services
+Otherwise, when the 'PRESS [J] DISENGAGE' appears the SC Assist will drop you out of SC and attempt request docking (after traveling closer to the Station), if docking granted it will.
+    put throttle to zero and the autodocking computer will take over.
+Once docked it will auto-refuel and go into StarPort Services.
+    Note: while in SC, a interdictor response is included.
+Also, as approaching the station, if it shows the Station is occluded this assistant will navigate around the planet and proceed with docking
+* Waypoint Assist: When selected, will prompt for the waypoint file.
+The waypoint file contains System names that will be entered into Galaxy Map and route plotted.
+If the last entry in the waypoint file is "REPEAT", it will start from the beginning.
+    If the waypoint file entry has an associated Station/StationCoord entry, the assistant will route a course to that station upon entering that system.
+The assistant will then autodock, refuel and repair.
+If a trading sequence is define, it will then execute that trade.
+See HOWTO-Waypoint.md
 * ELW Scanner: will perform FSS scans while FSD Assist is traveling between stars.
 If the FSS shows a signal in the region of Earth, Water or Ammonia type worlds, it will announce that discovery and log it into elw.txt file.
 Note: it does not do the FSS scan, you would need to terminate FSD Assist